kalinchernev/kalinchernev.github.io/content/post/learn-gatsbyjs.md

 +++

+> “There are those that look at things the way they are, and ask why?
+I dream of things that never were, and ask why not?”

+_Dedicated to all visionaries who move the Web forward_

 ## Introduction

-I decided to include story-telling part in this blog post.
-I let myself reflect on how and why the MEAN stack got popular, about the JAM stack, Gatsby.js and there are also sprinkled thoughts about JavaScript and React.js.
+In this article, I let myself write about various topics before I reach the essence.
+The story line goes from how and why the MEAN stack got popular, to the JAM stack, Gatsby.js and there are also sprinkled thoughts about JavaScript and React.js.

-I believe it's important to speak about the **why** and the facts how technologies evolve in time before I speak about the tools.
-Explaining the historic events and reasoning behind them answer questions like "will technology X kill technology Y" before they are asked.
+I believe it's important to speak about the **why** and the facts how technologies evolve in time before I speak about the tools themselves.
+Explaining the historic events and reasoning answer questions like "will technology X kill technology Y" before they are brought up.

-At any time, you can [jump directly to the practical part](#gatsby-js).
+At any time, you can [jump directly to the practical part](#gatsby-js-https-www-gatsbyjs-org).

 ### Fast-forward story about the Web in the last decade